All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

-Pleural fluid is found in the pleural cavity and serves as a lubricant for the movement of the lungs during inhalation and exhalation.
-It is derived from a plasma filtrate from blood capillaries in the lungs and is found in small quantities between the layers of the pleurae – membranes that cover the chest cavity and the outside of each lung.
+Pleural fluid is a liquid derived from the blood in the tiny blood vessels (capillaries) in the lungs.
+It is found in small quantities between the layers of the pleurae – membranes that cover the chest cavity and the outside of each lung.
+It serves as a lubricant for the movement of the lungs during breathing.

 A variety of conditions and diseases can cause inflammation of the pleurae (pleuritis) and/or excessive accumulation of pleural fluid (pleural effusion).
 Pleural fluid analysis is a group of tests that evaluate this liquid to determine the cause of the increased fluid.